Old Operating Theatre Museum and Herb Garret

 Disabled access to the Museum is limited.
 It is in the attic space of a 300 year old church and entrance is via a narrow spiral staircase.
 There are braille guides to the museum and an induction loop is available for talks.
 Planning permission to make changes to the listed building, allowing lift access has been awarded and, development plans will be implemented after September 2017.
 Alternatively, Museum staff can give talks to your group.
 For further details on access please contact the Museum.

 - No Toilets on site.
 Please, take a note that the Museum does not have visitor toilet facilities.
-Visitors are advised to use the public toiltets at Guy's Hospital or Borough Market (both within walking distance).
+Visitors are advised to use the public toilets at Guy's Hospital, London Bridge Station or Borough Market (all within walking distance).

 - No Refreshments: The Museum does not have a cafe although there are many cafes and restaurants in the area including the very fine food available at the famous Borough Market.